 Create Website With Responsive Compatibility

-While crafting the framework for website, you need to understand that not all layouts share the same level of compatibility with the responsive design.
-Considering this, you need to design a website with simple layout, using easy mechanisms for navigation and menu options.
+While crafting the framework for the website, you need to understand that not all layouts share the same level of compatibility with the responsive design.
+Considering this, you need to design a website with a simple layout, using easy mechanisms for navigation and menu options.

 Keeping the Images Flexible

 To keep the images flexible, you will have to use adaptative sizing and resize their width.
-You can take assistance of some resizing tool and resize the images while keeping in mind the mobile users.
+You can take the assistance of some resizing tool and resize the images while keeping in mind the mobile users.

 Compress Site Elements

 With the use of programs such as GZIP, the page resources for the website can be compressed and sent across networks in an easier way.
-The low bandwidth devices such as mobile will be then able to browse easily due to lesser bytes sent per page.
+Low bandwidth devices such as mobile will be then able to browse easily due to lesser bytes sent per page.
 Try removing the white spaces and line breaks to speed up the navigation further.

 Remove Unnecessary Content